About the profile areas

 Melton is named after Melton Mowbray, an English town renowned for its fox hunting and coursing.

 hectares (20 Km2)

 persons per hectare

-Settlement of the area dates from 1839, when the township of Melton was established on the road to the Ballarat gold diggings.
-Growth took place during the late 1800s and early 1900s, spurred by the construction of the railway line.
+Settlement of the area dates from 1839, when the township was established on the road to the Ballarat gold diggings.
+Some growth occurred in the 1850s.
+Expansion took place in the late 1800s, spurred by the construction of the railway line.
 Significant residential development did not occur until the late 1960s.
-Rapid growth took place during the late 1970s and 1980s.
-Growth continued from the early 1990s, with rapid development between 2001 and 2011 as large numbers of new dwellings were added to the area.
-Growth is expected to continue.
+Rapid growth took place during the 1970s and 1980s.
+The population declined gradually between 1991 and 2006, a result of few new dwellings being added and a decline in the average number of persons living in each dwelling.
+The population increased slightly between 2006 and 2011 as new dwellings were added to the area.

 Melton is a residential area with industrial areas in the south, commercial areas along High Street, and rural areas in the north and east.